digbmc/dssf-2020/weeks/5-gis.md

 - Look at ArcGIS story maps (https://www.esri.com/en-us/arcgis/products/arcgis-storymaps/overview) and GIS Showcase (https://www.esri.com/en-us/what-is-gis/showcase)

 Consider:
-- What do you notice from mapping data in your map and the ESRI maps/story maps?
+- What do you notice from mapping data in your map and the ArcGIS maps/story maps?
 - What do the maps allow you to see that you might not see otherwise?
 - What are the limitations of these maps and/or your map dataset?